ebs-universe/cefkivy/README.md

   - If upstream resumes development, or an alternate means to provide a browser widget to Kivy is developed, this fork and the associated pypi package will likely become unmaintained.
+  - No work has been done to make sure this works on Mac, Windows, or Android.
+  There is unlikely to be ever any such work.
+That said, there is nothing that I can think of which would break it on Mac/Windows, and trying to install cefpython on Android is likely to be a fool's errand.
   - Issues are welcome.
 Those dealing with install and basic functionality will be prioritized.
 Feature / upgrade requests, if meaningful, will be left open.